- You are required to report any vehicle accident involving injury, death, or property damages totaling more than $500 to the police.

 Insurance Rates After a Car Accident

-- A crash that you cause that results in damages to the other driver.
-In a crash that you are found to be at fault for, and that results in damages to the other driver, you can assume that your insurance premiums will go up.
+- A crash that you cause that results in damages to the other car or driver.
+A crash that you are found to be at fault for may cause your insurance premiums to increase.
+This is up to the insurance company and how they rate your risk.
 According to Consumer Guide for Automobile provided by the Office of Commissioner of Insurance, any marks on your driving record—such as getting a ticket for causing a wreck—can have a negative effect on your insurance premiums.
 Your premiums are also likely to be negatively impacted if the other driver files a claim against your insurance company.

 - A crash that you were involved in, but did not cause.
-In the event that you are the victim of a crash rather than the cause of one, your insurance premiums should not increase, because the insurance of the at-fault driver should cover your losses.
+In the event that you are the victim of a crash rather than the cause of one, your insurance premiums should not increase.
+Georgia statute prohibits an insurance carrier from raising your premiums if you did not cause the accident or when you use your uninsured or under-insured motorist benefits.

 - A crash with an uninsured driver.
 While an at-fault driver’s insurance is typically responsible for paying for damages, not all drivers are insured.
 If you have to file a claim under your own insurance’s uninsured/underinsured or medical payments policy, will your premiums increase?
 As long as you were not at fault, your rates should not be increased.

 Understanding car accident insurance premiums can be complicated, especially in situations where you were partially at fault for the accident.
-You can use of the Office of Insurance and Safety Fire Commissioner’s page on frequently asked questions to learn more about insurance premiums.
+You can use the Office of Insurance and Safety Fire Commissioner’s page frequently asked questions guide to learn more about insurance premiums.

 How Much Will My Rates Increase?

 You are probably wondering how much your rates could increase after a car accident.
+This is hard to predict.
 According to study covered by CBS.com, drivers who file just a single claim with their insurance company may end up paying a rate that is 41 percent more than was their previous premium.
-Bodily injury claims are the most expensive types of claims for drivers to file.

 Contact an Atlanta Car Accident Attorney Today

 If you have been injured in an Atlanta car accident or/and have been blamed for causing an accident, you should consult with a Georgia car accident attorney as soon as possible.
-The sooner that you call an attorney, the more quickly at attorney can gather and analyze that evidence surrounding your case.
+The sooner that you call an attorney, the more quickly at attorney can gather and analyze the evidence in your case.